kkrypt0nn/centauri/documentation/community/contributing-guidelines.md

 ## License

-Your submissions are understood to be under the same [GPL v3 License](https://github.com/kkrypt0nn/centauri/blob/main/LICENSE.md) that covers the project.
+Your submissions are understood to be under the same [MIT License](https://github.com/kkrypt0nn/centauri/blob/main/LICENSE.md) that covers the project.